tomnaylor/codeinstitute-ms3/README.md

-built a shared (free) cluster called "cue-manager" created user "cuemanager" with password "cuemanager" - added access from anywhere created a databsde "cue_manager" and collections "departments", "cues", "users"
+built a shared (free) cluster called "cue-manager" created user "cuemanager" with password "cuemanager" - added access from anywhere created a databsde "cue_manager" and collections "departments", "cues", "users" added default route to app.py to test added procfile ready for heroku created new heroku app "cue-manager-tn-ci-ms3"